Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

-Bullying is described as an ongoing approach that is taken by one (or more) individual to harm someone is a physical or emotional manner.
-This bullying is due to a bully perceiving that a victim has a certain weakness that they can take advantage of during the ongoing process.
-Unfortunately bullying can happen at any age and between two or more people.
+Bullying is described as an ongoing approach that is taken by one (or more) individual to harm someone in a physical or emotional manner.
+This bullying is due to a bully perceiving that a victim has a certain weakness of which they can take advantage during the ongoing process.
+Unfortunately, bullying can happen at any age and between two or more people.
 Recently cyber-bullying and other forms of school-aged bullying have been in the news due to the unfortunate suicides that have resulted.

-Bullying can take two different forms; physical or emotional.
-Many adults deal with bullying at the workplace and this type of behavior encompasses hostility, gossip, sexual harassment, and much more.
-Children deal with bullying at school, sports, after school activities, etc. Bullying can be especially difficult for children who believe that they are powerless to do anything.
-In the Montgomery County area we find bullying and harassment can often be subtle and online.
-Teasing that can be denied as “just joking” and calling out another child’s flews in public can still be very painful, causing distress that parents are justified to be concerned over.
+Bullying can take two different forms: physical or emotional.
+Many adults deal with bullying at the workplace; this type of behavior encompasses hostility, gossip, sexual harassment, and much more.
+Children deal with bullying at school, sports, after-school activities, etc. Bullying can be especially difficult for children who believe that they are powerless to do anything.
+In the Montgomery County area, we find bullying and harassment can often be subtle and online.
+Teasing that can be denied as “just joking” and calling out another child’s flaws in public can still be very painful, causing distress about which parents are justified to be concerned.

-The effects of bullying can range from lowered self esteem to fear of a location (i.e. work, school, etc.).
+The effects of bullying can range from lowered self-esteem to fear of a location (e.g. work, school, etc.).
 It has also been found that children who are bullied in school may suffer from abnormal development of social skills.
 Bullied children and adults have also been known to have a lowered quality of life and are more likely to become depressed and/or withdrawn.
-Unfortunately, suicide and suicide attempts are high among children and adults that are systematically bullied whether that be physically or emotionally.
+Unfortunately, suicide and suicide attempts are high among children and adults that are systematically bullied, whether that be physically or emotionally.

-We are intimately familiar with the pressures on our students attending our Montgomery County, Maryland Schools.
-Grade performance, fitting in, keeping up with the Jones, keeping up with teacher/parent/future college expectations, etc can result in what is known as the “W” schools (Whitman, Walter Johnson, Wooten) pressure cookers.
+We are intimately familiar with the pressures on students attending our Montgomery County, Maryland Schools.
+Grade performance, fitting in, keeping up with the Jones, keeping up with teacher/parent/future college expectations, etc can result in what is known as the “W” schools (Whitman, Walter Johnson, Wooten) pressure cooker.